AdrianSkar/markdown/fcc_guide.md

 > _try to solve the problem now_
 >
 #### Hint
-In this exercise you need to "convert" a binary number into a decimal number using the `radix` parameter in order to specify the base on which the input number
+In this exercise you need to "convert" a binary number into a decimal number using the `radix` parameter in order to specify the base on which the input number is represented on.
 > _try to solve the problem now_

 ## Spoiler alert!

 **Solution ahead!**

-## Basic code solution:
+## Code solution:

 ```javascript
 function randomRange(myMin, myMax) {